het-code-cafe/marp-ui/readme.md

 ## Features

-- 🛠️ Create and edit Marp presentations
+- 🛠️ custom tools for creating and editing presentations
 - 📩 Export to PDF, PPTX, and MD
 - 💾 Save presentations to your browser
 - 🖼️ upload and crop images to your presentations

 ## pre-requisites